Equine hospital and ambulatory service

 CHIROPRACTIC.jpg

-Dr. Emily and Dr. Brandy are a graduates of the Veterinary Chiropractic Learning Centre, the only accredited animal chiropractic school in Canada.
-They are a members of the College of Animal Chiropractors and are certified in Veterinary Chiropractic care as Veterinary Spinal Manipulation Therapists (VSMT).
+Dr. Brandy is a graduate of the Veterinary Chiropractic Learning Centre, the only accredited animal chiropractic school in Canada.
+She is a member of the College of Animal Chiropractors and are certified in Veterinary Chiropractic care as Veterinary Spinal Manipulation Therapists (VSMT).
 Using Animal Chiropractic/ VSMT is a unique and whole body approach to multiple issues including injuries, performance, lameness and preventative care.

 Animal Chiropractic/VSMT is an alternative and complementary medicine that is based on a whole body approach in order to improve the health and wellness of your horse.
 The basis of Animal Chiropractic/VSMT is the relationship between structure (the spine) and function (the nervous system) and how these systems interact to affect health.
 This modality involves the diagnosis and management of mechanical musculoskeletal and nervous system conditions.
 Benefits of Animal Chiropractic include improved performance and quality of life, relief of pain and muscle tension, prevention of injuries and improved joint stiffness and range of motion.
 While Animal Chiropractic/VSMT is not a replacement for traditional veterinary medicine it can be used in conjunction for a comprehensive approach to the well being of your horse.